MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-compare.md

 :::image type="content" source="media/deployment-pipelines-compare/compare.png" alt-text="A screenshot showing the compare option, which expands the compare view and allows comparing items between deployment pipeline stages." lightbox="media/deployment-pipelines-compare/compare.png":::

-In the comparison display, items are arranged according to the following logic:

-1. The source workspace items are ordered alphabetically within groups, based on their type.
-The groups are ordered according to the flow of data.
-For example, first datasets, then reports, and lastly dashboards.

-2. The target workspace is ordered according to the source workspace.
-Paired items are always shown next to each other, even if they have different names.
+In the comparison display, items are arranged alphabetically by artifact type.
+Paired items are shown next to each other, even if they have different names.

-3. Items that exist in the target workspace but not in the source workspace, are displayed at the bottom of their type group, in alphabetical order.

 Items that aren't paired or that were changed get one of the following labels: